saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 <img src="/itext.png" alt="pdf metadata" width="800" height="300" />

-Java, itext, some guy named paulo, a weird big ass domain...
+Java, itext, some guy named paulo and some weird looking domain...
 Alright, being serious we have a lot of interesting bits here:

 <b>pdftk-java 3.2.2</b>, an old Java port version of PDFtk, a toolkit for working with PDF files.